thegolu/cv-creator/README.md

 # cv-creator

-Initialize the React into the project
+Initialize the React into the project.

-Initialize bootstrap
+Initialize bootstrap.

-Initialize bootstrap-icons
+Initialize bootstrap-icons.

-Initialize font-awesome
+Initialize font-awesome.

-Initialize uniqid
+Initialize uniqid.

-Run the Project
+Run the Project.